-What if you want a divorce and your spouse wants a divorce too?
-Do you need to go through the entire divorce process?
+Uncontested divorce in Chicago, Illinois is common and simple.
+If you want a divorce and your spouse wants a divorce as well then you do not need to go through the entire divorce process.
 The formal service, the mediation, the exchange of documents and the trial can all be avoided if there is a full agreement of the parties.

 Joint Simplified Divorce

 If you both want a divorce, you can actually bypass the divorce process if you meet a lot of requirements as listed in the Joint Simplified Divorce Statute 750 ILCS 5/452.